nayefahmad/archimedes/README.md

 ### Review of Component Monitoring project architecture specifications

-- Code and containers on GitLab
+- Code and container images on GitLab
 - Server has postgresql DB on port 5433.
 URL: `jdbc:postgresql://<address>:5433/cm_db`